openvswitch/ovs/INSTALL.DPDK-ADVANCED.md

        where `-L`: Changes the numbers of channels of the specified network device and `combined`: Changes the number of multi-purpose channels.

+    4. OVS vHost client-mode & vHost reconnect (OPTIONAL)

+       By default, OVS DPDK acts as the vHost socket server for dpdkvhostuser ports and QEMU acts as the vHost client.
+This means OVS creates and manages the vHost socket and QEMU is the client which connects to the vHost server (OVS).
+In QEMU v2.7 the option is available for QEMU to act as the vHost server meaning the roles can be reversed and OVS can become the vHost client.
+To enable client mode for a given dpdkvhostuserport, one must specify a valid 'vhost-server-path' like so:

+       ```
+       ovs-vsctl set Interface dpdkvhostuser0 options:vhost-server-path=/path/to/socket
+       ```

+       Setting this value automatically switches the port to client mode (from OVS' perspective). 'vhost-server-path' reflects the full path of the socket that has been or will be created by QEMU for the given vHost User port.
+Once a path is specified, the port will remain in 'client' mode for the remainder of it's lifetime ie. it cannot be reverted back to server mode.

+       One must append ',server' to the 'chardev' arguments on the QEMU command line, to instruct QEMU to use vHost server mode for a given interface, like so:

+       ````
+       -chardev socket,id=char0,path=/path/to/socket,server
+       ````

+       If the corresponding dpdkvhostuser port has not yet been configured in OVS with vhost-server-path=/path/to/socket, QEMU will print a log similar to the following:

+       `QEMU waiting for connection on: disconnected:unix:/path/to/socket,server`

+       QEMU will wait until the port is created sucessfully in OVS to boot the VM.

+       One benefit of using this mode is the ability for vHost ports to 'reconnect' in event of the switch crashing or being brought down.
+Once it is brought back up, the vHost ports will reconnect automatically and normal service will resume.

   - VM Configuration with libvirt

     * change the user/group, access control policty and restart libvirtd.